Open Bridging Loans Guide – What is an Open Bridging Loan?

 Here’s a caveat for your own protection before you start considering your options for bridging loans.
-Be sure to transact only with an authorised and regulated institution such as a bank, a local lending facility with a registered office, or an international realty financing company that is registered in England.
+Be sure to transact only with an authorised and regulated institution such as a bank, a local lending facility with a registered office, or an international realty financing company that is registered in the UK.

 Open Bridging Loans: Overview

 Bear in mind that there are two types of bridging loans: Open bridging loans and closed bridging loans.
 The difference primarily lies in the payment terms, interest rates, and costs for either option.

 You can get open bridge loans with various bridging finance such as auction finance, property purchases and even VAT bridging loans.